decretist/ICMCL17/proceedings/ICMCL17.md

 headword or *lemma*.
-Once text samples for the first- and second recension *dicta* have been reduced to corresponding lists of lemmas, those lists can be compared to generate three further lists, (i) lemmas that appear in both the first- and second-recension *dicta*, (ii) lemmas that are unique to the first-recension *dicta*, and (iii) lemmas that are unique to the second-recension *dicta*.
+Once text samples for the first- and second recension *dicta* have been reduced to corresponding lists of lemmas, those lists can be compared to generate three further lists, (i) of lemmas that appear in both the first- and second-recension *dicta*, (ii) of lemmas that are unique to the first-recension *dicta*, and (iii) of lemmas that are unique to the second-recension *dicta*.
 It is the list of lemmas unique to the second-recension *dicta* that is relevant to the problem of topics added to the *Decretum* in the second recension.

-The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^6] The first- and second-recension *dicta* might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.
+The results of initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^6] The first- and second-recension *dicta* might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand for the first-recension *dicta* alone), the overwhelming majority of which were false positives.
 Lemmatization was not ready for the purpose of this project, and that remained the case for many years, from around 2014 through around 2020.